ASC 842 Embedded Lease Assessment Template for Lessees

 Also, while it's definitely easier to combine your lease and non-lease components, it can involve some unforeseen outcomes.
 For example, combining components for lessees could significantly gross up your balance sheet by a much larger ROU asset and lease liability balance since all payments in the contract will go towards the lease.
 Therefore, depending on which internal metrics are most important to you, your bank, or your investors, not electing the expedient may be more appropriate, even for just certain asset classes.

-Another expedient provides a short-term lease accounting policy election, letting you omit leases with lease terms of 12 months or less from your balance sheet.
+Another expedient provides a short-term lease accounting policy election, letting you omit leases with contract terms of 12 months or less from your balance sheet.
 While this is undoubtedly beneficial, don’t forget you still need to consider renewal options on those short-term leases and whether a renewal is reasonably certain.